-In statemen (21), (it is unrealistic to expect staff to have their students best interest), this statement has a gap and to close it; staff should be expected to have their students at heart ; this means that staff must to provide services to the students as the center who get the services.
+it is unrealistic to expect staff to have their students best interest), a gap and to close it; staff should be expected to have their sfutlents eans that staff must to provide services to the students as the center;

-In statement (5), (when staff promises to do something by a certain time, they do so.), this statement has a gap and to close it; staff should be able to do their services by a certain time as they promised, and do their services accurately and dependably.
-In statement (8), (staff should provide their services at the time they promise to do so.), this statement has the lowest gap and to close it; staff should provide their services at the time as they promised to do so with care and seriousness.
-In conclusion, that service quality in NEU library should be improve by management to overcome on the gaps, as the results 3 items are satisfied students with the services provided by NEU library and there is no gap, however 19 items are dissatisfied with the services provided by NEU library and there is exist gaps.
+5). (when staff promises to do something by a certain time, they do so.), as a gap and to close it; staff should be able to do their services by a they promised, and do their services accurately and dependably.

+(staff should provide their services at the time they promise to do suta:nent has the lowest gap and to close it; staff should provide their e time as they promised to do so with care and seriousness.

+that service quality in NEU library should be improve by management on the gaps, as the results 3 items are satisfied students with the services provided by NEU library and there is exist gaps.

+"U library and there is no gap, however 19 items are dissatisfied with handled the main points to be investigated, analysising each statements,

-This means that service quality of NEU library should improve the level of services.
+Service quality of NEU library should improve the level of services.